 Hive is a tool built for companies of all sizes in all industries who are looking to improve productivity and process management.
-Teams powered by Hive include: Uber, Google, IBM, Starbucks, Essence, Omnicom, Compass and The Economist.
+Teams powered by Hive include Uber, Google, IBM, Starbucks, Essence, Omnicom, Comcast, and The Economist.
 Learn more about how the Starbucks design team uses Hive to open stores faster than ever here.

 What Challenges Does Hive Help Solve?

-Here are a few of the top benefits that the Hive project management tool is designed to deliver to project teams.
+Here are a few of the top benefits that the Hive’s powerful project management tool is designed to deliver to project teams.

 1. Centralize Team Communication

 Teams often communicate through a variety of methods including email, Slack, Gchat or Skype.
-Hive’s native chat and email integration enables seamless and centralized communication amongst teams.
+Hive’s building blocks are “Action Cards,” which represent a task to be completed.
+Within the Action Cards, you can tag collaborators and team members and attach files for ease of communication.
+Hive’s native chat is also an easy way for people or groups to chat through any outstanding items, and Hive’s email integration enables seamless and centralized communication amongst teams.